 Rachel Clarke is a current NHS doctor and former television journalist who cares passionately about standing up for her patients and the NHS.
-She works as a specialist in palliative medicine, believing that helping patients at the end of life experience the best quality life possible is priceless.
+She works in palliative medicine, believing that helping patients at the end of life experience the best quality life possible is priceless.

 As well as writing extensively about the junior doctor dispute and health politics more broadly for the Guardian, Independent, Telegraph, Huffington Post and BMJ, she has appeared on BBC Newsnight, Channel 4 News, BBC1, ITV, Sky, and give radio interviews to BBC Radio 4’s Today and PM programmes, Radio 1 and Radio 5 Live among others.